 There Is No Spoon

-What I should have done, in retrospect, was install on the thing, lock it down with a couple of system policies (allowing only network configuration and minimal desktop management) and set up and the 3 Portable Apps edition on it.
-Maybe as well.
+What I should have done, in retrospect, was install Windows on the thing, lock it down with a couple of system policies (allowing only network configuration and minimal desktop management) and set up TrueCrypt and the Firefox 3 Portable Apps edition on it.
+Maybe Safari as well.

-After all, I have been running Firefox, and even OpenOffice from a TrueCrypt image on a flash drive for a couple of years, and it does all I tried to do with on the with much less setup time.
+After all, I have been running Firefox, Pidgin and even OpenOffice from a TrueCrypt image on a USB flash drive for a couple of years, and it does all I tried to do with Linux on the One with much less setup time.

 (Incidentally, I thought of setting up MojoPac at one point on an SD card, but never got around to it.
 Thankfully, too, because the thing has an atrociously ugly UI.)

-But in the end, that would also have been too much tinkering, since the doesn’t ship with and I’d have to spend a while tweaking that to run off the SSD optimally.
+But in the end, that would also have been too much tinkering, since the One doesn’t ship with Windows and I’d have to spend a while tweaking that to run off the SSD optimally.

 Regular Daring Fireball readers will probably want to stop reading here, because I’m going to write that Rob Enderle is probably right when he writes that (and I quote):